 “I love historic architecture and the aging process created by our environment.
-There is just something about the natural color palettes and texture that fascinate me. ”
+There is just something about the natural color palettes and texture that fascinate me.”All of my Pieces are created by this fascination

 Amanda grew up in the Annapolis Valley, NS, Canada.
 She was surround by historic architecture and unique rock formations created by The Bay of Fundy.
 Not only was she drawn to the natural color and texture palettes, but the stories they told.
 As a result of her heritage, her inspiration to create was formed.